 Do unfinished or incomplete matches count towards UTR?

-The UTR system does use unfinished or incomplete matches for ratings calculations in cases where a match winner is declared, and at least four games were won by either player before the match was stopped.
+The UTR system does use unfinished or incomplete matches for ratings calculations in cases where at least four games were won by either player before the match was stopped.

 How does UTR address walkovers, retirements/withdrawals, and defaults?